TJLanger/susgym/README.md

 # susgym
-OpenAI gym implementation of the board game Suspicion
+Environment and agents for the board game Suspicion, specifically focused on OpenAI gym